jclifton44/Arch-LiveUSB/README.md

 # Arch Linux Install script
+## Running Windows machine to get a LiveUSB
 There are many ways to get your arch.
 The first one method of getting arch onto your machine is going to be through a pen drive.
 Simply insert your pen drive and run:
 ```